DC801/BM-Badge/SD_Card/MAGE/README.md

 If a new map is loaded:
 1. Do all other [logic checks](#chains-of-small-checks) first.
 	- Not required, but definitely recommended.
 Of the things the [`on_load`](#on_load-scripts) is supposed to do, "leaving a doorway" tends to be the most complex in terms of actions required.
 If these behaviors are last then they can be dead-end branches, which simplifies the rest of the tree.
-2. Use the [warp state string](#warp_state-string) to determine which "leaving doorway" script to run.
+2. Use the [warp state string](#warp_state-string) to determine which "leaving a doorway" script to run.

 #### "Leaving a Doorway" Behavior

-1. Move the player entity to the correct spawn point.
-Types of spawn points:
+1. Move the player entity to the correct [spawn point](#spawn-points).
-	1. **Default spawn points**: Player entities will spawn by default where an `is_player` entity was placed in Tiled.
-		- For maps with a single door, such as an NPC's house, this will be sufficient to control a player's spawning behavior — simply place a player entity at the entrance, facing the appropriate direction.
-	2. **Custom spawn points**: To control additional spawn points, you will need to create vector objects to use as teleport destinations.
-2. If the default direction of the player entity is different from what you would like during a "leaving a doorway" script, you should either explicitly turn them the correct direction or have them walk a brief distance in the correct direction out of the doorway.
+2. If the default direction of the player entity is different from what you would like, you should either:
+	1. explicitly turn them the correct direction, or
+	2. have them walk a brief distance in the correct direction out of the doorway.
+		- Walking behavior should *definitely* be last in an [`on_load`](#on_load-scripts) script!
 3. Turn player control back on.

-> NOTE: To prevent the player from instantly returning to where they came from, the player spawn point should not overlap with the doorway trigger in the new destination.

 ### Doorway Fades

 Fades are a little clunky on the hardware, so if using them for doorways, it might be better to limit them to the most important doorways alone, such as the edges of the map.

 Because fades require two simultaneous behaviors, you will need two script slots.
+(Using the player's [`on_tick`](#on_tick-scripts) is logical, but not required; feel free to manage the player's behavior with another entity's [`on_tick`](#on_tick-scripts) script, instead.)

 #### Entering a Doorway Script (with Fades)